AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-54319-product-price-shows-zero-in-product-in-cart-report.md

 ---
-title: 'ACSD-54319: Product price shows zero in *Product in Cart* report'
+title: 'ACSD-54319: Product price shows zero in *[!UICONTROL Products in Carts]* report'
-description: Apply the ACSD-54319 patch to fix the Adobe Commerce issue where the product price shows zero in **[!UICONTROL Products in Carts]** report
+description: Apply the ACSD-54319 patch to fix the Adobe Commerce issue where the product price shows zero in *[!UICONTROL Products in Carts]* report
 feature: Reporting, Products
 role: Admin, Developer
 ---
-# ACSD-54319: Product price shows zero in **[!UICONTROL Products in Carts]** report
+# ACSD-54319: Product price shows zero in *[!UICONTROL Products in Carts]* report

-The ACSD-54319 patch fixes the issue where the product price shows zero in **[!UICONTROL Products in Carts]** report.
+The ACSD-54319 patch fixes the issue where the product price shows zero in *[!UICONTROL Products in Carts]* report.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.40 is installed.
 The patch ID is ACSD-54319.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions